2025 Land Development Code Legislative Rezoning Project

 Online Survey

-The draft map for the first phase of the project is now available for public review and comment.
+The draft map for the second phase of the project is now available for public review and comment.
 Please use this link to view the map and share your feedback.
-The survey will close on Friday, April 17.
+The survey will close on Friday, July 17.

 Office Hours